CrowdStrike/falcon-scripts/bash/containers/falcon-container-sensor-pull/README.md

     - For `falcon-snapshot` only
 - If you are using Docker, make sure that Docker is running locally.

+## Auto-Discovery of Falcon Cloud Region

+The scripts support auto-discovery of the Falcon cloud region.
+If the cloud region is not requested, the script will attempt to auto-discover it.
+If you want to set the cloud region manually, or if your region does not support auto-discovery, you set the `FALCON_CLOUD` environment variable or use the `-r, --region` flag.

+> [!IMPORTANT]
+> Auto-discovery is only available for [us-1, us-2, eu-1] regions.

 ## Usage

 ```terminal